ChickeMcnugg/2022-Y3CEP-WA3/devlog.md

 >           -   Battles: Reset each trainer's stats and pokemon after the battle to be reused again if encountered again
 >               -   Unsure if should do this because trainers are used more as checks to see if the player has attained a certain level of skill and power
 >           -   Battles: Checkpoint battles and boss battles
->           -   Effect: Sleep, Paralysis and Freezing on pokemon
+>           -   Items: Capturing with pokeball
+>           -   Pokemon: Levels affect base stats
+>           -   Battles: Reset pokemon stats to base + level after battles
 >           -   Trainers: Create more trainers so that random trainer encounters are more randomised
->           -   Moves: Include more moves
 >           -   UI in general, especially intro UI to the game

 ## Week 8 (16 Aug - 22 Aug)